-It is one year since the death of Silvia Prescott.
-Silvia was one of the teachers who played a key role in finding a site for the Iyengar Yoga Institute to and helped raise the money to make it possible.
-She was a teacher to many of the teachers currently teaching at the Institute and was a talented photographer, documenting her trips to Pune and the yoga conferences she attended.
+Silvia Prescott was one of the teachers who played a key role in finding a site to found an Iyengar Yoga Institute in Maida Vale.
+She was also one of those who helped raise the money to make it possible.
+She was a teacher to many of the teachers currently teaching at Maida Vale and was a talented photographer, documenting her trips to Pune and the yoga conferences she attended.

 The latest edition of Dipika, number 49, is now available at reception.
 It is free to all of our members so don’t forget to pick up your copy.

 We’re sure you’ll agree that Dipika editor Korinna Pilafidis-Williams has done another fantastic job with the latest issue.
 The theme of home or ‘self-practice’ is covered from several angles including a fascinating personal account on the evolution of practice by senior teacher Pixie Lillas.
 Plus find an extract of Mark Tully’s insightful interview with Geeta Iyengar.